Michel Houellebecq: Legal dispute

 In 2022, Houellebecq participated in an experimental erotic film titled KIRAC 27, produced by the Dutch art collective Keeping It Real Art Critics (KIRAC).
 The project involved Houellebecq engaging in explicit scenes with multiple women, with the stipulation that his genitals would not appear in the same shot as his face.
 However, upon viewing the film's trailer, Houellebecq sought to halt its release, alleging an invasion of privacy and labeling the project defamatory.

 In response to Houellebecq's legal efforts to prevent the film's distribution, the Amsterdam District Court did not directly rule in favor of KIRAC.
 Instead, the court attempted to mediate a compromise by ordering KIRAC to provide Houellebecq with a complete copy of the film for review before its release.
 This decision aimed to address Houellebecq's concerns while allowing the film to proceed under certain conditions.
 Despite this, Houellebecq continued to contest the film's release, leading to further legal proceedings.

 The controversy surrounding the film led to a significant rift within KIRAC.
 In 2022, founding member Tarik Sadouma left the collective to focus on The Unsafe House in Amsterdam, an avant-garde project exploring provocative and “unsafe” ideas.
-His departure and the ensuing fallout were partly attributed to creative differences and ethical concerns related to the Houellebecq project.
+His departure and the ensuing fallout were partly attributed to creative differences and ethical concerns related to the film KIRAC 27.